Jeevitham: Production

-For the lead female role actress Vyjayanthimala was selected to reprise her role from the original version.
+For the lead female role, actress Vyjayanthimala was selected to reprise her role from the original version.
 She was assisted by her father, M. D. Raman, who coached her in the Telugu language to prepare her for the role.
 Similarly, actor T. R. Ramachandran, who also acted in the original version was chosen to reprise his role.
 However, during the filming his Tamil-tinged Telugu accent made the makers hesitate in using his voice, getting it dubbed by a Telugu speaking dubbing artist.

 Soundtrack

 The music was composed by R. Sudarsanam.
 Dialogues and Lyrics were by Toleti Venkata Reddy.
-Singers are T. R. Ramachandran & S. Varalakshmi.
-Playback singers are D. K. Pattammal, T. S. Bagavathi, M. S. Rajeswari, M. S. Rama Rao & A. G. Rathnamala.
+Singer is S. Varalakshmi.
+Playback singers are D. K. Pattammal, T. S. Bagavathi, M. S. Rajeswari, M. S. Rama Rao, M. Satyanarayana & A. G. Rathnamala.

 Box office

 The film became a hit at the box office similar to the Tamil version, which was released one year earlier.
 Subsequently, A. V. Meiyappan made the film in Hindi as Bahar the following year, which was directed by M. V. Raman with Vyjayanthimala reprising her role in all three versions.
 At the end of its theatrical run, Jeevitham completed its 200th day and was the highest grossing Telugu film of 1950.